U.S. Route 29 in Alabama: Troy area to Rural Macon County

-Approaching Union Springs as it crosses a fourth bridge over the Conecuh River, a US 29 Truck along with hidden SR 197 (Martin Luther King Boulevard South), branches off to the right then the road turns straight north onto South Prairie Street.
-Further north it crosses a bridge over an abandoned railroad line between Underwood Avenue and Holcombe Avenue.
-Later South Prairie Street becomes North Prairie Street as US 29/SR 15 makes a right turn onto a concurrency with US 82 and unsigned SR 6 (Blackmon Avenue) for two blocks.
-The concurrency does not end as US 29/US 82/SR 6/SR 15 makes a left turn onto Martin Luther King Boulevard North, terminating US Truck Route 29.
+Approaching Union Springs as it crosses a fourth bridge over the Conecuh River, a US 29 Truck along with hidden SR 197 (Martin Luther King Boulevard South) branches off to the right then the road turns straight north onto South Prairie Street.
+Further north, it crosses a bridge over an abandoned railroad line between Underwood and Holcombe avenues.
+Later, South Prairie Street becomes North Prairie Street as US 29/SR 15 makes a right turn onto a concurrency with US 82 and unsigned SR 6 (Blackmon Avenue) for two blocks.
+The concurrency does not end as US 29/US 82/SR 6/SR 15 makes a left turn onto Martin Luther King Boulevard North, terminating US 29 Truck.
 Two blocks after that, US 82/SR 6 makes a right turn onto Conecuh Avenue East, terminating the concurrency, and US 29/SR 15 continues north.
-On its way out of the city limits, US 29 widens from three lanes to four as it curves to the northwest, then narrows back down to three lanes as it curves to the northeast before finally leaving the city just south of Bullock CR 23, then runs over a culvert over Old Towne Creek.
-In Sedgefield US 29 curves to the north-northwest and serves as the southwest end of Bullock CR 115.
-The road runs relatively in the same direction even as it passes through the Moores Creek wetlands, before the northeast end of CR 115, then crosses a bridge over Dobbs Creek just south of the Bullock-Macon County line.
-Shortly after this, it runs through Fort Davis which has a one block concurrency with Macon CR 2, due to a culvert over a tributary of Dobbs Creek.
+On its way out of the city limits, US 29 widens from three lanes to four as it curves to the northwest, then narrows back down to three lanes as it curves to the northeast before finally leaving the city just south of CR 23, then runs over a culvert over Old Towne Creek.
+In Sedgefield, US 29 curves to the north-northwest and serves as the southwest end of CR 115.
+The road runs relatively in the same direction even as it passes through the Moores Creek wetlands, before the northeast end of CR 115, then crosses a bridge over Dobbs Creek just south of the Bullock–Macon county line.
+Shortly afterward, it runs through Fort Davis which has a one block concurrency with CR 2, due to a culvert over a tributary of Dobbs Creek.
 It then passes by the abandoned Seaboard Air Line Railroad line and station just before the post office.
-At the intersection of Saint Mark's Road it makes a curve to the northeast and further north passes through communities such as Cotton Valley and later Davisville where it has another concurrency, this time with Macon CR 47.
+At the intersection of Saint Mark's Road, it makes a curve to the northeast and further north passes through communities such as Cotton Valley and later Davisville where it has another concurrency, this time with CR 47.